munificent/game-programming-patterns/book/introduction.markdown

 </aside>

 At first, the challenge was just getting something on screen.
-Now it became figuring out how to write programs bigger than would fit in my head.
+Then, it became figuring out how to write programs bigger than what would fit in my head.
 Instead of just reading about "How to Program in C++," I started trying to find books about how to *organize* programs.

-Fast-forward several years and a <span name="friend">friend</span> hands me a
+Fast-forward several years, and a <span name="friend">friend</span> hands me a
 book: *Design Patterns: Elements of Reusable Object-Oriented Software*.
 Finally!
 The book I'd been looking for since I was a teenager.
 I read it cover to cover in one sitting.
-I still struggled with my own programs, but it was such a relief to see that other people struggled too, and came up with solutions.
+I still struggled with my own programs, but it was such a relief to see that other people struggled too and came up with solutions.
 I felt like I finally had a couple of *tools* to use instead of just my bare hands.